NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/projects/PesaranLabMultiModal/README.md

 <!-- For information on how to write GitHub .md files see https://guides.github.com/features/mastering-markdown/ -->

-# Conversion of Sabatini lab neurophysiology and imaging data to the NWB:N format
+# Conversion of Pesaran lab electrophysiology data to the NWB:N format

 ## Key Investigators